-NS-113.
-Naval Orientation (2)
+NS-113-114.
+Naval Science (2-3)

 Students at maritime academies enter upon this course with varied backgrounds of education and experience.
 Few of them know anything about the Navy.
 Many have never previously seen either a ship or an ocean.
 The intent of this course is to introduce the Navy to the student and develop within him an interest and enthusiasm which are prerequisites to the acquisition and retention of knowledge of the specific subjects which follow in the second and third year.
+The influence of sea power upon global history and an appreciation of the important role of sea power to the security of the United States is studied.